“We’ve been obsessed with calories for so long that we’ve forgotten what’s supposed to come with our calories: nutrients.”

 Salmon is also packed with omega-3 fatty acids, selenium and B12.
 But it also offers a unique benefit: a special protein peptide that has been shown to support joint health and control inflammation in the digestive tract.
 There has even been a clinical trial showing improvement in ulcerative colitis symptoms with the addition of 1.3 pounds of salmon to the patients’ weekly diet.
 Avoid farmed salmon, however, which are usually fed hormones, antibiotics and GMO grains.
-(Favorite brand: Vital Choice.
-Recipes: Salmon Primavera and Grilled Salmon with Strawberry Ginger Salsa.)
+(Recipes: Salmon Primavera and Grilled Salmon with Strawberry Ginger Salsa.)

 3. Extra-Virgin Olive Oil